TS-code-netizen/TS-code-netizen/README.md

 <h2>Hi👋  I'm Tiffany, nice to meet you.</h2>
 <body>
 I enjoy learning AI.
-I spend my time training models, working with data, and deploying AI solutions that solve meaningful problems.
+I spend my time building agents, training models, working with data, and deploying AI solutions that solve meaningful problems.
 Always exploring new tools and techniques in the AI space.
-I have 2 AI patents which are pending for official approval.
+I am a sole inventor for 2 AI patents which are pending for official approval.
 </body>

 <h3>🚀 Languages & Tools </h3>